influxdata/docs-v2/content/v2.0/reference/syntax/annotated-csv.md

 title: Annotated CSV syntax
 list_title: Annotated CSV
 description: >
-  InfluxDB and Flux return query results in Annotated CSV format.
+  InfluxDB and Flux return query results in annotated CSV format.
   You can also read annotated CSV directly from Flux with the `csv.from()` function or write data to InfluxDB using annotated CSV and the `influx write` command.
 weight: 103